nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

    ]

-Connecting to Single Redis Server over TCP
+Connecting to single Redis server over TCP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To connect to a remote or local Redis server over TCP use::